iorchard/burrito/README.rst

 The command "btx --test"

-* Creates a private/provider network and subnet
+* Creates a provider network and subnet.
-  When it creates provider network, it will ask address pool range.
+  When it creates a provider network, it will ask an address pool range.
-* Creates a router
-* Creates a cirros image
+* Creates a cirros image.
-* Adds security group rules
+* Adds security group rules.
-* Creates a flavor
+* Creates a flavor.
-* Creates an instance
+* Creates an instance.
-* Adds a floating ip to an instance
-* Creates a volume
+* Creates a volume.
-* Attaches a volume to an instance
+* Attaches a volume to an instance.

 If everything goes well, the output looks like this.::